cokelaer/bioservices/bioservices/doc/source/index.rst

 ==========

-`BioServices <http://pypi.python.org/pypi/bioservices>`_  is a Python package that provides a framework to easily implement Web Service wrappers.
-It focuses on Biological Web Services based on WSDL/SOAP or REST protocols.
+`BioServices <http://pypi.python.org/pypi/bioservices>`_  is a Python package that provides access to many Bioinformatics Web Services (e.g., UniProt) and a framework to easily implement Web Service wrappers (based on WSDL/SOAP or REST protocols).

 The primary goal of **BioServices** is to use Python as a glue language to provide a programmatic access to Biological Web Services.
 By doing so, elaboration of new applications that combine several Web Services should be fostered.

-One of the main philosophy of **BioServices** is to make use of the existing SOAP/WSDL facilities provided in biological databases, not to re-invent new databases.
+One of the main philosophy of **BioServices** is to make use of the existing REST or SOAP/WSDL Web Services and therefore existing databases, not to re-invent new databases.

 The first release of **BioServices** provides a wrapping to more than 18 Web